Samsung/tizen-docs/docs/application/dotnet/guides/applications/application_lifecycle.md

 }
 ```

 Following screenshot presents dump from the dlogutil tool.
-Data read is stopped when application changes state to `Paused`.
+Data read is stopped when application changes state to `Paused`:
 ![Lifecycle logs](./media/application_lifecycle_logs.png)

 A Tizen .NET application can be in one of several different states.
 Typically, the application is launched by the user from the Launcher, or by another application.
 When the application is starting, the `OnCreate()` method is executed and the main event loop starts.
 The application is normally at the top of the window, with focus.

 When the application loses the focus status, the `OnPause()` method is invoked.
-The application can go into the pause state, which means that your application is not terminated but continues to run in the background, when:
+The application can go into the pause state, which means that your application is not terminated, but continues to run in the background, when:

 - A new application is launched by the request of your application.
 - The user requests to go to the home screen.